+As Maths is progressively developed across learning, there will be opportunities to experience breadth, depth and challenge through a variety of approaches.
 The aims of teaching Maths, as outlined in the National Curriculum, are to ensure that all pupils:

 - Become fluent in the fundamentals of mathematics through varied and frequent practice with increasingly complex problems over time so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.